peteryuhang/Computer-Systems-A-Programmer-Perspective/ch4/ch4.md

   - eg. `popq %rsp` equivalent to `mrmovq (%rsp), %rsp`
 - We try to devise a consistent set of conventions for instructions that push or pop the stack pointer
   - Different x86 processor will actuall do different thing on this, so we need to make thing clear on Y86-84

+### Logic Design and the Hardware Control Language HCL